 The spatial distribution of charge carriers from STEP 3 will be loaded into the FDE solver.
 Two simulations are required to characterize the active waveguides:

-- The bias voltage is set to zero and the effective index, group index and dispersion as a function of frequency is calculated similar to passive components explained in step 2.
+- The bias voltage is set to zero and the effective index, group index, and dispersion as a function of frequency are calculated similar to passive components explained in step 2.

-- A sweep is performed to calculate the change in effective index as a function of bias voltage.
-The wavelength is fixed at center wavelength as the change in effective index as a function of wavelength is negligible.
+- A sweep is performed to calculate the change in the effective index as a function of bias voltage.
+The wavelength is fixed at the center wavelength as the change in the effective index as a function of wavelength is negligible.